Student Success and Transitions

 New Student Orientation

-New Student Orientation provides students with the foundation they need to connect themwith their new academic community, learn how to access important resources, have some fun, build their semester schedule, and get on a successful path towards graduation!
-All facets of Orientation are mandatory for new and returning students (no full-time college enrollment previously) regardless of the amount of credit hours transferring to PFW.
+New Student Orientation provides students with the foundation they need to connect them with their new academic community, learn how to access important resources, have some fun, build their semester schedule, and get on a successful path towards graduation!
+All facets of Orientation are mandatory for new, transferring, and returning students, regardless of the amount of credit hours transferring to Purdue Fort Wayne.
+All degree-seeking students will complete an enrollment intake form to facilitate a successful onboarding process.

 Student Success and Transitions staff process course withdraw requests from students in all academic departments and majors, per the University policies on course withdrawal.
 For additional information on withdrawal policies, please see: Regulations .

 The University and Student Success and Transitions (SST) care about the futures of all of our students.
 To that end, beginning Fall Semester 2016, the Pathway Program was implemented to allow students a more targeted approach to choosing a major.
 We recognize the importance and often times difficulty in making this decision - you are not alone.
 The staff in SST assist students in exploring options, connecting with career counselors, faculty, and staff in academic departments, by promoting analysis and exploration through an individualized Pathway plan.
-Students who choose or are placed into a Pathway will meet with specific Pathway Advisors at their Advising and Registration (A&R) day and during New Student Orientation.
+Students who choose a Pathway will meet with specific Pathway Advisors at their Orientation.

 There are four Pathway options: